Francis Kerr-Jarrett was a landowner and sugar manufacturer in Jamaica. He served as Custos Rotulorum of Saint James Parish, Jamaica, from 1933–1965.

 Kerr-Jarrett was integral to the development of Montego Bay as a tourist resort.
-The clean-up of the area resulted in the Coral Springs massacre which saw Jamaican police and military forces detain Rastafarians throughout Jamaica, killing and torturing many.
+The clean-up of the area resulted in the Coral Gardens massacre, which saw Jamaican police and military forces detain Rastafarians throughout Jamaica, killing and torturing many.

-Francis Kerr-Jarrett died on 13 December 1968 aged 83.
-His dream of turning Montego Bay into a tourist attraction was fully realised and Rastafarians continued to be oppressed for several decades.
+Francis Kerr-Jarrett died on 13 December 1968, aged 83.
+His dream of turning Montego Bay into a tourist attraction was fully realised, and Rastafarians continued to be oppressed for several years.